 Therapy is all about helping people create a change in their thoughts, emotions, behaviours, beliefs and perceptions.

-Since psychology is defined as the scientific study of the human mind and its functions, hypnotherapy and psychology is intrinsically connected to each other.
+Since psychology is defined as the scientific study of the human mind and its functions, hypnotherapy and psychology are intrinsically connected to each other.

 The subconscious mind controls all automatic processes of the mind: be it thoughts, emotions or behaviours and it is also the storehouse of all our past experiences, suppressed emotions and beliefs.
 Any process that can help the psychotherapist access and influence these thoughts, emotions, behaviours, beliefs and past experiences are priceless from the point of view of therapy or counselling.

 Since Hypnosis is a state where the subconscious is very receptive to suggestions, it becomes the most natural state to create therapeutic change.

 It is for this reason that hypnotherapy can help people create changes even in automatic thoughts and behaviours that other talk-based psychotherapies may face difficulty with.

 In fact, there are already many therapeutic techniques and change processes that extensively use hypnosis (knowingly or unknowingly).

 Although their advocates argue otherwise, when they get a deeper understanding of what is Hypnotherapy, they also begin to realise the same.
 Here are a few of these practices that are basically hypnotic:

 - Creative Visualization